ndugger/cortex/examples/readme.md

 npm run build
 ```

-Once built, you can navigate to each example and open the `index.html` in your
+Once built, you can navigate to each example and open its `index.html` in your
 browser.